H.R. 1329: Smithsonian American Women’s History Museum Act

 Curators and exhibit designers

-Their work would be constrained by statutory rules on who the museum covers and by a requirement to reflect diverse political viewpoints when building or revising exhibits.
+Their work would be governed by statutory rules on who the museum covers and by a requirement to reflect diverse political viewpoints when building or revising exhibits.

 The federal agency that controls the site now